Justcodingthings19/DeepSkilling-/Git/1.Git Hol/README.md

 git config	Configures Git settings
 Conclusion

- Git was configured successfully, Notepad++ was integrated as the default editor, and a Git repository was created.
-Files were added, committed, and synchronized with a remote repository using Git commands.
+Git was configured successfully on the local machine.
+Notepad++ was integrated as the default Git editor.
+A Git repository was created, files were added, committed, and synchronized with a remote repository using Git commands.